Hes-Siemelink/hes-release-demo-integration/README.md

 ### 5. Install plugin into Release

-In Release UI, use the Plugin Manager interface to upload the jar from `build/libs`
+In Release UI, use the Plugin Manager interface to upload the jar from `build`.
+The jar takes the name of the project, for example `release-integration-template-python-1.0.0.jar`.

 Then:
-   * Restart Release container
+   * Restart Release container and wait for it to come up
    * Refresh the UI by pressing Reload in the browser.

 ### 6. Test it!